COVID-19 UPDATES FROM THE MAYOR

 On March 13, Governor J.B.
 Pritzker directed all public and private schools be closed from Tuesday, March 17, through Monday, March 30.
 Please consult your child’s school district for specific plans during the school closure.

 On March 20, Governor Pritzker announced the closure would be extended until at least April 8.
+On March 31, the Governor extended the closure through April.
+On April 17, the Governor announced that schools would be closed for the remainder of the academic year.

 FOOD FOR CHILDREN